Kansas Military and Veterans Benefits

 Fax: 785-296-1462

-Learn more about “Operation Recognition”, High School Diplomas for Kansas Wartime Veterans
+Learn more about “Operation Recognition” High School Diplomas for Kansas Wartime Veterans

-Interstate Compact on Educational Opportunity for Military Children (MIC3): The purpose of this compact is to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their parents by:child writing on paper at her desk in a classroom
+Interstate Compact on Educational Opportunity for Military Children (MIC3): The purpose of this compact is to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their parents by:Children sitting on the steps of a school

 • Facilitating the prompt enrollment of Children of military Families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements